apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 ### Notes about the source code

-The source code for the content discovery platform can be found available in [Github](https://github.com/prodriguezdefino/content-dicovery-platform-gcp), and can be quickly deployed in any GCP service for a test run.
-The repository includes source code for the integration services, the multi-language ingestion pipeline, and the deployment automation for all its components through Terraform.
-Consider that deployment may take up to 90 minutes to create and configure all the needed resources.
-Also some additional documentation regarding the deployment requisites and some example REST interactions can be found in the repository README file.
+The source code for the content discovery platform is available in [Github](https://github.com/prodriguezdefino/content-dicovery-platform-gcp).
+You can run it in any Google Cloud project.
+The repository includes the source code for the integration services, the multi-language ingestion pipeline, and the deployment automation through Terraform.
+If you deploy this example, it might take up to 90 minutes to create and configure all the needed resources.
+The README file contains additional documentation about the deployment prerequisites and example REST interactions.

 ## Recap